Reimirno/remark-embed-tag/README.md

 ### Generic IFrame

-For any other embeds, you can use the generic iframe tag.
+For all other embeds, you can use the generic iframe tag.

 ```markdown
 {% iframe src %}
 ```

 - `src` (required): The source url of the iframe.

+### Supporting more services!

+You are welcome to PR to this repo to add more services!

+If you have a service that you want to add, you can also raise an issue to request it.

 ## Usage